benashford/benashford.github.com/content/blog/2025-12-24-resurrecting-my-old-turbo-pascal-homework-with-ai/index.md

 It was a DOS application, I seem to recall it wasn't even an EXE it was a [COM executable](https://en.wikipedia.org/wiki/COM_file) as that was the default and I never saw much reason to change it, but that did mean it had a strict memory limit of 64KB even though it ran on machines with 4 or 8MB of RAM.

 The functionality was a subset of what you'd see in a physical graphical calculator of the time.
 You could enter two equations (and only two, because of the 64KB limit), then you could plot them on screen.
 You could zoom in and out, including a crude click-and-drag box to zoom in to.
 You could pan around.
 You could then calculate: intersections, roots, etc. As I said above I basically added features until I ran out of time, there wasn't a set specification.
-Because of this there are a number of notable omissions: you can use natural logaritms in the equations, but not base 10 logarithms, for example.
+Because of this there are a number of notable omissions: you can use natural logarithms in the equations, but not base 10 logarithms, for example.
 The code also has features that you can't get to in the UI, for example a random number generator.

 Looking at the code now (I'll include a link below, but let me get my excuses in first), I'm struck by three emotions: amusement, embarrassment but also I'm quite impressed.